sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 * Typically, B-Trees are faster for reads and LSM-Trees are faster for writes.
 The actual performance for a specific system would require benchmarking.

 ### Advantages of LSM-trees
 * Both B-Tree and LSM-tree indexes would require writing a piece of data to disk multiple times on write.
-This effect is known as write amplification.
+This effect is known as **write amplification**.
 In write heavy applications, write amplification would directly impact performance.
 * LSM-trees are typically able to sustain higher write throughput due to two main reasons: a lower write amplification and a sequential write (especially on magnetic hard drives).
 * LSM-trees can be compressed better and have lower fragmentation due to rewriting of SSTables.
 * Even on SSDs, LSM-trees are still advantages as it represents data more compactly and allows more read and write requests within the same bandwidth.